 Deductions for paid tax

-It is possible to be tax resident in more than one country and thereby applicable to pay tax to both countries on the same income/wealth.
-To avoid double taxation, The Act of Tax and tax treaties may entitle you to claim deductions for paid tax.
-The deduction must be claimed on your tax return and is done by filling in forms issued by the tax administrations, in example sheets RF 1147 and RF 1150.
+It is possible to be a tax resident in more than one country and thereby applicable to pay tax to both countries on the same income/wealth.
+To avoid double taxation, the Tax Act and tax treaties may entitle you to claim deductions for paid tax.
+The deductions must be claimed on your tax return

-Please notice that there are strict rules related to documentation if requested by the tax administration.
+Please note that there are strict rules related to documentation if requested by the tax administration.

-Taxation of non-Norwegian residents can be found in the Act of Tax.
+Taxation of non-Norwegian residents can be found in the Tax Act.